Rafael-Nunes-Silva/queens-solver/README.md

 # queens-solver
-A solver for Linkedin's queens game
+A solver to the Linkedin Queens game